It should come as no surprise to us when unsaved people reject God’s Word and hate the messengers who proclaim […]

-Get Your Copy of Dr. Dane's New Book Now!
+Get Your Copy of Dr. Dane's Book Now

 In the opening days of the 20th century, Pentecostalism introduced a new movement which today is broadly called Charismatic Christianity.
 Charismatics typically claim that today’s church can exercise all the miraculous gifts that Christ gave His church during the Apostolic Age starting on the day of Pentecost (e.g., apostleship, prophecy, tongues, miracles, etc.).
 Is this true?
 Is God really giving direct prophetic messages to people today?
 Every Christian gets faced with these Charismatic claims, but oftentimes the dilemma is “How can I answer them?